teju85/blog/src/_posts/2020-04-06-relaxation-response.markdown

   - RR is associated with this state
   - it is one of the states in between coma -> sleep -> drowsiness -> alert -> hyper-alert
   - this state needs to be purposefully evoked
+- people going psychoanalysis sessions will find it hard to assume passive attitude, thus difficult for them to elicit RR
+- excessive daily elicitation of RR can lead to hallucinations due to sensory deprivation
+- within few weeks of stopping RR, our body typically goes back to its original state, so better to be regular with this process